 There are times when a particular site publishes multiple articles on a similar topic.
-This is not unnatural, neither is it instrumental in creating a critical SEO issue.
+This is not unnatural, nor is it instrumental in creating a critical SEO issue.
 The problem arises when those articles target the same keyword with the hope that the targeted better-ranked keywords will lead to better ranks.

 However, according to some SEO pundits, the stuffing with similar keywords creates confusion for Google.
 It affects the ranking of either both pages or one of the two.

-The notion is not to scare you, but to explain that despite the severity of this issue, the solution is incredibly simple and easily do-able.
+The notion is not to scare you, but to explain that despite the severity of this issue, the solution is incredibly simple and easily doable.

 Here are the 4 bullets we promised you.
 Go on, take your aim!